Pipeline

 Solution

-Preclinical data shows that Molecular Partners’ proprietary Radio DARPin Therapy Platform can deliver high amount of radioactivity to tumors without accumulating in other tissues.
+Preclinical data shows that Molecular Partners’ proprietary Radio-DARPin Therapy Platform can deliver high amount of radioactivity to tumors without accumulating in other tissues.
 Further data shows that Molecular Partners has been able to engineer the surface of RDT candidates to dramatically reduce accumulation in the kidney which is a historical challenge for small protein-based delivery vectors.
 In preclinical models, this surface engineering did not affect tumor uptake or uptake in other healthy organs and combination with another kidney reduction strategy provided a cumulative benefit.

-Radio DARPin Therapy Platform: Solid Tumors
+Radio-DARPin Therapy Platform: Solid Tumors (Partnered Programs)

-Molecular Partners has developed an in-house Radio DARPin Therapy (RDT) Platform with a unique and innovative delivery system for radioactive payloads to solid tumors.
-In 2021, the Company established a collaboration with Novartis in the form of a license agreement to develop, manufacture and commercialize Radio DARPin Therapies for cancer.
+Molecular Partners has developed an in-house Radio-DARPin Therapy (RDT) Platform with a unique and innovative delivery system for radioactive payloads to solid tumors.
+In 2021, the Company established a collaboration with Novartis in the form of a license agreement to develop, manufacture and commercialize Radio-DARPin Therapies for cancer.

 Need